bugs-jupyter/empirical-study/README.md

 Supplementary Material

-This supplementary material is composed of X parts: GitHub, Stack Overflow, and interview.
+This supplementary material is composed of three parts: GitHub, Stack Overflow, and Interview.